Pacific Spiny Cockle Shell

 Pacific Spiny Cockle Shell, Dallocardia quadragenaria

 Pacific Spiny Cockle Shell, Dallocardia quadragenaria.
-Shell collected from the beach of Coronado Island, Baja California, October 2022.
+Shell collected from Coronado Islands, Baja California, October 2022.
 Size: 11.0 cm (4.3 inches) x 8.3 cm (3.3 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-The Pacific Spiny Cockle is found within bays and on sandy substrates offshore.
+Habitat and Distribution: The Pacific Spiny Cockle is found within bays and on sandy substrates offshore.
 They are found intertidally, and to a depths up to 40 m (135 feet).
-They are suspension feeders that filter plankton and fine detritus from the surrounding water.
-In Mexico, they are found along the West Coast of the Baja Peninsula, from Tijuana south to Magdalena Bay, and perhaps to the Cape region or Baja California Sur.
-They have not been documented from the Gulf of California.
+They are a temperate to subtropical Eastern Pacific species that are found in Mexican waters of the Pacific Ocean on a limited basis being found along the central and northern coasts of the Baja Peninsula north of Magdalena Bay, Baja California Sur.
+They have not been documented from the Sea of Cortez, where they are replaced by the similar looking Panama Thorny Cockle Shell, Dallocardia radula.